farmanahmed2007/Learn-how-to-setup-a-project-on-GitHub-synchronized-with-your-PC./readme.md

-# Learn how to create repository on GIT and key with TortoiseGIT
+# Learn how to setup a project on GitHub synchronized with your PC.

 This will help you build the project on github.com, and share your project with other developers.